 Joseph and his wife Asenath had a godly family, they had two sons, Ephraim and Manasseh, who they raised in the Hebrew religion.
 We know this since they were made heads of two tribes of Israel and placed in equality with their uncles, the brothers of Joseph.

 God had turned the life of Joseph around.
-His fetters were exchanged for a gold bracelet, the prisoner’s rags for fine clothing, and his jail cell for a palace.
+His chains were exchanged for a gold bracelet, the prisoner’s rags for kings clothing, and his prison house for a palace.
 How true the words of the Bible that says, “humility comes before honor” (Proverbs 18:12).
 Slavery and pain paved the way to ruler-ship and honor.
 God rewarded his faithful child greatly for his loyalty and steadfast trust.

 In His service,